innodocs/VM/README.md

   implement 'if' and 'while' statements
 * C5: add 'for' and 'repeat' statements; move eval and pretty print code from `compiler` file into separate files.
-* C6: add string type to compiler, add string pool, string constants, string printing to VM/Asm
+* [C6](#C6): add string type to compiler, add string pool, string constants, string printing to VM/Asm

-<h3>Directory Structure</h3>
+<h4>Folder Structure</h4>

-Each chapter directory is structured in the same way:
+Each chapter folder is structured in the same way:

 * vm: the actual virtual machine (C++)
 * asm: the assembler (Scala, Antlr)